njmittet/javaee-proxy/README.md

 ============

 Simple Java EE 7 HTTP reverse proxy application.
-Use the Dockerfile to create a Docker container for the applicaton.
+Use the Dockerfile to create a Docker container running the applicaton in a [Wildfly 10.0.0.Final](http://wildfly.org/downloads/) instance.

 Supported methods
 -----------------